 Some of the best things to do around Lake Garda

 There are many interesting and fun places to visit around Lake Garda.
 There are many campsites dotted around the shores of the lake and not too far away are several theme parks for families to enjoy.
 You can visit wineries, even look for some truffles, check out the olive oil production, do some shopping in the markets, go cruising around the lake in a boat and of course enjoy wonderful food and wine that Italy is famous for.
-We ate so many truffle dishes, since Fall is truffle season and the chefs were generous with their shavings of both black and white truffle.
+We ate so many truffle dishes since Fall is truffle season and the chefs were generous with their shavings of both black and white truffle.

-Olive oil from Lake Garda is a unique light oil of an extremely high quality.
+Olive oil from Lake Garda is a unique light oil of extremely high quality.
 It is produced all around the lake by small family enterprises and you can visit the farm and oil mill near Desenzano at Frantoio Montecroce.
 Make sure to get appointments in advance.

 We went wine tasting and walked through the winery at Ca Maiol.
 Cà Maiol is located in a beautiful area between the Morenical Hills and the south part of the Lake Garda.
-You can visit the wine cellars and vineyards overlooking the lake, learn about the technologically advanced cellars, their stainless steel vats and innovative bottling equipment while on a tour.
-We brought back a couple of bottle of wine that we enjoyed later in Milan.
+You can visit the wine cellars and vineyards overlooking the lake, learn about the technologically advanced cellars, their stainless steel vats, and innovative bottling equipment while on a tour.
+We brought back a couple of bottles of wine that we enjoyed later in Milan.

-We didn’t make it to Gardaland, the largest in theme park in Italy, with more than 35 theme attractions for young and old – the park is located in Castelnuovo del Garda, near Verona.
-Adventure lovers can’t really miss the Caneva World theme parks – Movieland, dedicated to the world of cinema with shows, animation and reconstructions of film sets, and the Caneva Water Park, a paradise made of big and small pools with slides, attractions and water games.
+We didn’t make it to Gardaland, the largest theme park in Italy, with more than 35 theme attractions for young and old – the park is located in Castelnuovo del Garda, near Verona.
+Adventure lovers can’t really miss the Caneva World theme parks – Movieland, dedicated to the world of cinema with shows, animation, and reconstructions of film sets, and the Caneva Water Park, a paradise made of big and small pools with slides, attractions, and water games.
 Both parks are located in the southern end in Lazise sul Garda, in Verona district.

-If you have enough time you can even get to Dolomites from Lake Garda!
+If you have enough time you can even get to the Dolomites from Lake Garda!
 We plan to do this trip and spend more time exploring the Italian Alps!

 Most Lake Garda park attractions are generally opened from April to late October, with special openings during the Christmas holidays and some weekends.
 Since we were there in November during our Thanksgiving break, the weather was a little cool and not many water activities were open.